-I am a neuroscientist studying neuroimaging and mental illness.
+I am a neuroscientist studying neuroimaging methods and neuropsychiatric disorders

-To answer these questions, I use functional, structural, diffusion and quantitative susceptibility mapping MRI techniques, alongside questionnaires and peripheral biomarkers, to investigate the neurological correlates of serious mental illness and loneliness/social isolation.
+To answer these questions, I use functional, structural, diffusion and quantitative susceptibility mapping MRI techniques, alongside questionnaires and peripheral biomarkers, to investigate the neurological correlates of mental illness and neuropsychiatric disorders.

 My research has shown that advanced diffusion MRI techniques can quantify unique microstructural pathologies in Schizophrenia, Autism Spectrum Disorder and Psychotic Spectrum Disorders.
 Recently, we also found that elevated responses of the hippocampus to aversive social stimuli is associated with loneliness in psychotic disorders.